dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 # Using SQL with Python

-The first thing we need to do is to establish a connection to our database:
+The first thing we need to do is to establish a connection to our database (will vary based on SQL flavor and server):

 ```python